Find a Lender-Approved Local Conveyancer in Bridgend

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-With just 54 years left to run we estimate the premium for your lease extension to span between £32,300 and £37,400 plus plus your own and the landlord's "reasonable" professional fees.
+You have 53 years left to run we estimate the premium for your lease extension to span between £27,600 and £31,800 as well as costs.

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs without more detailed investigations.
+The figure above a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure without more detailed investigations.
 Do not use this information in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first getting professional advice.
+There are no doubt other issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information before seeking the advice of a professional.

 Last updated